alessandroarmando/aqua/README.md

 * WPM1-2012

-You must also install runsolver (from http://www.cril.univ-artois.fr/~roussel/runsolver/)
+You must also install runsolver (from http://www.cril.univ-artois.fr/~roussel/runsolver/) if you would like to do benchmarking with the UAQ solver.

-solve_uaq.c assumes two environmental variables:
+`solve_uaq.c` assumes two environmental variables:
 * CCPATH (set to the path of the directory containing Sinz' executables) and
 * SATSOLVERPATH (set to the path of the directory containing the executables of the SAT solvers).